librecaptcha/lc-core/README.md

 ## Quick start with Java

 1. Download the `jar` file from the latest release
+2. Type `mkdir data/`.
+   (The data directory is used to store a config file that you can tweak, and for storing the Database)
-2. Type `java -jar LibreCaptch.jar`
+2. Type `java -jar LibreCaptcha.jar`

 We recommend a Java 11+ runtime as that's what we compile the code with.